 - 1 H, 30 M

 I followed the directions exactly, and the fudge was chocolatey, silken, and delicious.
 Fudge has never been on my cooking “to do” list, but with a recipe this simple, I’ll definitely be making it more often.
 I love its bittersweet chocolate flavor (I used Ghirardelli bittersweet chips).
 It was dangerous making this at home alone; licking the bowl is a tough job, but someone has to do it!
-It took about 5 minutes to bring the ingredients to a boil (prior to the 6-minute stir and boil) and 3 minutes to combine and stir them together in the bowl.
 The hardest part of the recipe is being patient while waiting for the fudge to cool.

-The second time around I played with this recipe, reducing the amount of sugar to 2 1/2 cups from 4 and using 8 tablespoons butter instead of 10 tablespoons.
+The second time around I played a little with this recipe, reducing the amount of sugar to 2 1/2 cups from 4 and using 8 tablespoons butter instead of 10 tablespoons.
 The end result was still sweet, fudgy, and delicious.
-The only difference I could barely detect was the texture and mouth feel was not quite as silky smooth, but it was still outstanding and not at all grainy.
+The only difference I could barely detect was the texture and mouthfeel wasm't quite as silky smooth, but it was still outstanding and not at all grainy.
 My family still loved it and I still think it's a winner of a recipe.

 Sorry, mom, I found a fudge recipe that’s better than yours.
 Making this rich, delicious, chocolatey fudge is super easy.
 I used 8 ounces of bittersweet chocolate and 4 ounces of unsweetened chocolate and skipped the nuts, and the fudge was absolutely perfect--creamy and not too sweet.
 Just make sure of the following: